aboustayyef/InfraRead/AI-instructions.md

 - When introducing breaking API changes, record deprecation timeline here first.
 - **📖 API Documentation:** Always update `API-REFERENCE.md` when adding new endpoints, changing request/response formats, or modifying authentication requirements.
 - **🧪 Developer Tools:** Keep `/api-tester` tool and `postman/infraread-phase1-api.postman_collection.json` updated with new endpoints for easy testing and integration.
+ - Queue worker: Ensure a persistent worker is running (database driver).
+Monitor logs and set sensible `--timeout` and `--tries`; without a worker, queued jobs will not run.

 ---
 ## AI Approach